Easy Ways College Students Can Split Expenses

-Even after scholarships, financial aid and money from a part-time job, college is expensive.
+Even after scholarships, financial aid, and money from a part-time job, being a college student is expensive.

-Luckily, while these costs add up, when it comes to splitting expenses this school year, you don’t need to write a check, withdraw cash from an ATM or make a trip to the bank.
-Zelle® makes it fast, safe and easy to share costs, send and receive money when you’re in college.
+Luckily, when these costs add up, you don’t need to worry about taking a trip to the ATM for other costs like paying your roommate for the TV they got for your dorm room.
+You can easily access Zelle® on your phone within your banking .
+Zelle® makes it fast, safe, and easy for college students to send and receive money, and even split costs, for free1.
 All you need is your mobile phone and a bank account in the U.S.

 Tips for Sharing Expenses with Roommates and Friends